 210 ozcans red enchilada sauce If you make your own sauce you will need about 2 ¼ cups.

 8ozblock of cheddar cheese, shredded If you use pre-shredded you will need about 2 ¼ cups.
 You could also use pepper jack or monterey jack

 In a large skillet brown and crumble the ground beef, drain any excess grease.

 Add the onions, garlic and salt saute for about 5 minutes until the onions are slightly softened.
-Stir in the 3 tbsp water, 2 tsp chili powder, 1 tsp cumin.
+Stir in the 3 tablespoon water, 2 teaspoon chili powder, 1 teaspoon cumin.

 If using the cilantro, stir it in now.
 Remove the pan from the heat.

 Layer the Enchilada Casserole

 In a large 9x13 casserole dish pour ⅓ cup enchilada sauce across the bottom, spread it so it coats the bottom of the dish.

 5 tortillas (the last one split in half at the end of the pan (see photo)Top with half the beef Pour ¾ cups enchilada sauce over topSprinkle with a heaping ½ cup cheese5 tortillasremaining beef¾ cups enchilada sauceheaping ½ cup cheese5 tortillas Remaining enchilada sauceRemaining cheese